10-Q 1 ea0214441-10q_newhorizon.htm QUARTERLY REPORT

 Net Income (loss) Per Share

 Basic net loss per share is calculated by dividing net loss attributable to common stockholders by the weighted-average number of common shares outstanding.
-Stock options, Convertible debentures, and Convertible promissory notes were excluded from the computation of diluted net income (loss) per share as including them would have been anti-dilutive.
+Stock options, convertible debentures, and warrants were excluded from the computation of diluted net income (loss) per share as including them would have been anti-dilutive.
 As we reported net losses for all periods presented, diluted loss per share is the same as basic loss per share.

 Fair Value of Financial Instruments